Merci-chao/userChrome.js/README.md

 - Adjusted margin of mini-audio button to prevent overlap with tab label.

 **Version 4.1.2.4**
-- Fix the layout issue that occurred when moving pinned tabs to another window while the Tabs Bar is scrollable.
+- Fix the layout issue that occurred when moving pinned tabs to another window while the Tab Bar is scrollable.
 - Fix the visual issue when closing pinned tabs.

 **Version 4.1.2.3**